bt3gl/building_blog/content/natas_wargames.md

 'oubWYf2kBq'
 ```

-We submit this last string in the input form,  giving us the password.
+We submit this last string in the input-form, giving us the password.

 [strrev]: http://php.net/manual/en/function.strrev.php